webpack/webpack.js.org/src/content/api/compilation-object.md

 - `groupOptions` - options for the chunk group.
 - `module` - a module that references the chunk group.
 - `loc` - the location from which the chunk group is referenced (inside of the module).
-- `request` - the request from which the the chunk group is referenced.
+- `request` - the request from which the chunk group is referenced.

 ### addChunk